 - 1. Log in to the Web Console hosting the Engine as admin. - 2.
 Click the Engine tab at the top right corner of the page and select Internal networks & domains from the left-hand side menu. - 3.
-At the bottom of the table entitled Internal network configuration, click ADD INTERNAL NETWORK to add a new internal network to the table. - 4.
-For each one of your internal IP networks, specify: - ◆ The subnetwork base address in the field Network.
+At the bottom of the table entitled Internal network configuration, click ADD INTERNAL NETWORK to add a new internal network to the table. - In the dialog that shows up for the new internal IP network, specify: The subnetwork base address in the field Network.

-- ◆ The subnetwork mask in the field Mask. - 5.
-Repeat the operation for as many internal networks as you need to specify. - 6.
-Optional: Click the link Edit at the right of the network entry in the table to edit its contents. - 7.
-Optional: Click the link Delete at the right of the network entry in the table to remove the entry. - 8.
-Click Save changes at the bottom of the page to make your changes permanent and restart the Engine (or wait until you have finished configuring your internal domains).
+♦ The subnetwork mask in the field Mask.

+- 2. Click OK.
+The Engine restarts immediately and the button shows a spinning wheel until the new network is effectively added. - 4.
+Repeat the operation for as many internal networks as you need to specify. - 5.
+Optional: Click the link Edit at the right of the network entry in the table to edit its contents.
+A change in an existing network triggers an Engine restart. - 6.
+Optional: Click the link Delete at the right of the network entry in the table to remove the entry.
+Deleting an existing network triggers an Engine restart.